sofa-framework/doc/15_Using_SOFA/05_Lexicography.md

 ## Node
 Node defines a hierarchical level of the Scene graph.
 The root Node is the entry point of the simulation (first Node without any parent) and it may contain several child Nodes (sub-Nodes).
 Each child Node of the root Node usually corresponds to one object (one physical system).
-Generally, a Node can have many children and it may have several parent (except the root Node).
+Generally, a Node can have many children, and it may have several parent (except the root Node).
 An operation performed on a Node automatically propagates its effect to all of its child Nodes.
 The collection of all Nodes builds the Scene graph.

 ## Component
 Component corresponds to C++ classes implementing specific physical models or algorithms.
 A Component must belong to a Node.